Discreetly test for syphilis

 The Everlywell Syphilis Test screens for antibodies which are generated by an immune response to the bacterium Treponema pallidum.
 These antibodies remain in your system even after syphilis has been treated.
 Therefore, the Everlywell Syphilis Test is not recommended for anyone who has been previously diagnosed and cannot be used to monitor treatment.

-It’s estimated that about 85,000 new cases of syphilis are reported to the Centers for Disease Control and Prevention (CDC) annually, and the total number of infected individuals in the United States has been increasing over the past few years.
+Over 133,945 new cases of syphilis were reported to the Centers for Disease Control and Prevention (CDC) in 2020, and the total number of infected individuals in the United States has been increasing over the past few years.

-Pregnant women infected with syphilis can spread it to their unborn child during pregnancy (resulting in congenital syphilis).
-Men who have sex with men comprise the largest group of infected individuals, totaling just over 80% of all reported cases to the CDC in 2016.
+Pregnant women infected with syphilis can spread it to their unborn children during pregnancy (resulting in congenital syphilis).
+Men who have sex with men and men who have sex with all sexes comprise the largest group of infected individuals, totaling just over 43% of all reported cases to the CDC in 2020.
 It’s recommended that anyone who has had sexual contact with a person known to be infected with syphilis, men having sex with other men, pregnant women, sexually active people with HIV infection, and anyone taking PrEP for HIV prevention should get tested for syphilis.

-As with all Everlywell tests, our at-home Syphilis Test kit is delivered in discreet packaging and taken in the privacy of your own home.
-Once you return your blood sample to our lab and your sample is processed, you’ll be notified via email when your results are ready.
+As with all Everlywell tests, our at-home lab test is delivered in discreet packaging and taken in the privacy of your own home.
+Once you return your blood sample to our network of labs and your sample is processed, you’ll be notified via email when your results are ready.
 You will then be able to access your test results through an easy-to-read dashboard on our secure online platform.

-This test is a treponemal test and cannot be used to differentiate between an active syphilis infection and a successfully treated syphilis infection.
-In the event that your test result is positive, you’ll have the opportunity to connect with our independent physician network at no additional cost to discuss your particular case and determine next steps, which may include confirmatory testing.
+This test is a treponemal test, which means that it looks for antibodies to the syphilis-causing bacterium.
+Because antibodies remain in the blood following infections, this test cannot be used to differentiate between an active syphilis infection and a successfully treated syphilis infection.
+In the event that your test result is abnormal, you’ll have the opportunity to connect with our independent physician network at no additional cost to discuss your particular case and determine next steps, which may include confirmatory testing.

 We take customer privacy very seriously and will never share your information with a third-party with the exception of the lab we use to test your sample and our physician network.

-As is the case with all sexually transmitted disease testing - whether through Everlywell or your doctor – we may be required by law to report positive test results to certain state health departments.
-This is only done to track infection prevalence.
+As is the case with all sexually transmitted disease testing—whether through Everlywell or your healthcare provider—we may be required by law to report positive test results to certain state health departments.
+This is completely confidential and is only done to track infection prevalence.